supercamel/SpinoDB/README.md

 *work in progress*

-*currently still a mish-mash of spaghetti code and ideas - actively being worked on, will be stable soon*

-*probably definitely full of bugs*
+*feels like its ready, lets call it 'beta' stage*

 SpinoDB is an in-memory NoSQL database that is small and self-contained and with emphasis on **speed**.
-It is NodeJS addon written in C++ and is intended to be used with NodeJS for both web applications and desktop applications that require either the performance of an in-memory database or the ease of distribution that comes with using a self-contained database.
-It may also be used as a fast cache to complement a traditional database.
+It is NodeJS addon written in C++ and is intended to be used with NodeJS for both web and desktop applications.

-SpinoDB is designed for speed.
-It can parse a database file at ~100MB/s.
-A findOne() query on an indexed field will typically return a result in ~50us.

-The maximum amount of data that SpinoDB can store depends on your systems available RAM.
-Generally SpinoDB is suitable for managing up to a few GB of data.

-**Design**
+### When To Use It

+##### Web Services

+SpinoDB integrates nicely with Node & Express.
+By switching from an enterprise grade solution to SpinoDB, small/medium websites might notice improvements in website responsiveness and lower server CPU useage.

+Bots and online services that require fast document retrieval may find SpinoDB a more appropriate solution than a fully fledged enterprise system.

+SpinoDB may also be used as a fast cache to complement a traditional database.

+##### Desktop Applications

+Electron applications can use SpinoDB as an alternative to creating an ad-hoc format for application specific data.

+##### Limitations

+The practical limits are determined by
+- how much RAM your system has.
+It is an in memory database.
+- loading / saving time.
+If your system is reasonably spec'd you could budget ~100MB/s to load and save the database to a file.

+As a rule of thumb, if the size of your data is greater than 50% of your available RAM, or if the save time is unmanageable, then this isn't for you.

+### Installation

+    npm install spinodb

+### Design

 A SpinoDB contains 'collections'.
 A collection is roughly analogous to a table in an SQL database, except that instead of containing one dimensional rows, each entry in a collection contains a JSON document.
 The documents are not required to be consistent.

 Documents are JSON strings.
 To convert to/from Javascript objects you must use JSON.stringify() and JSON.parse().

-**Installation**

-    npm install spinodb

-**Example**
+### Example

 	const spino = require('spinodb');
     var db = new spino.Spino(); // create the db instance